lambdaclass/concrete/site/content/reference/PASSES.md

 `Pipeline.runFrontend` composes the shared prefix (parse → resolveFiles → buildSummary → resolve → check → elaborate → coreCheck) used by all CLI entry points.

+This diagram is the current eager implementation, not the final operational driver.
+Roadmap Phase 6C first records the same stage/fact dependencies in cache-free shadow manifests.
+Conditional Phase 8.5 then makes file/module/ function-SCC/mono/codegen-unit/project artifacts demand-driven through one `CompilerSession`, with a local content-addressed store and clean/incremental equivalence.
+It must schedule these same pass functions rather than introduce a second semantic pipeline.

+The current `ValidatedCore`/SSA boundaries are compiler-owned stage tokens.
+Phase 6B #14a adds structured producer validation records; Phase 14 independently checks `CoreCertificateV1`; Phase 15 independently checks only the supported SSA-to-BackendIR translation relation.
+A cache hit or producer record does not itself strengthen evidence.

 `FileSummary` is the single cross-file interface artifact for the current frontend architecture phase.
 All passes consume signatures and type declarations from it rather than rebuilding their own views from raw ASTs. `ResolvedImports` is the single import artifact consumed by Check and Elab — it is built once from the summary table and shared, not rebuilt ad hoc in each pass.

 `Layout` is the single source of truth for type sizes, alignment, field offsets, pass-by-pointer decisions, `Ty` → LLVM type mappings, LLVM type definition generation (`structTypeDef`, `enumTypeDefs`, `builtinTypeDefs`), and FFI-safety checks (`isFFISafe`).
 Both EmitSSA and CoreCheck delegate to Layout rather than maintaining their own layout or type-emission logic.